Calories Burned Calculator

 How the Daily Calorie Burn Calculator Works

-The principles behind using a calories burned calculator are based on the idea that physical activity requires energy and that energy is measured in calories.
-The more intense the activity and the longer it is performed, the more calories will be burned.
+The core principle behind our calories burned calculator is simple: physical activity requires energy, and that energy is measured in calories.
+The longer you sustain an activity and the higher its intensity, the more calories you burn.

-It's always recommended to consult with a healthcare professional before starting any exercise routine.
+Always consult with a healthcare professional before starting or intensifying any new exercise routine.

 Estimating Daily Calories Burned is Important